S0la1re/Product-Ranking-AB-Testing/README.md

 ### Decision
 If this were a real case, the best course of action would be to **rerun the experiment with increased statistical power** to ensure that the observed change is practically significant.

-In addition to increasing the statistical power, it would be beneficial to **analyze potential factors contributing to conversion variability**.
+In addition, it would be beneficial to **analyze potential factors contributing to conversion variability**.
 Identifying and mitigating these factors could improve the accuracy of the test and reduce errors in subsequent iterations of the experiment.